jpdco-iscteiul/SuperHeroHQ/README.md

 The only difference between locally code and the one in the server is the url (http://localhost in my computer and http://3.22.149.92 for the server).
 The REST API code is in the folder php_rest_superherohq.
 The backoffice code is in the folder super_heroes_hq.
-If it is of our interest you can see the database structure in the file layout.
+If it is of our interest you can see the database structure in the file Layout.PNG.
 For backoffice i decide to go with my on design instead of look for some css premade layout online.